Levitator1/laptop-tool/README.md

 LICENSE
 =======

 Do whatever.
+Credit the author.
 If this script nukes your system, it's your fault.
-We make an effort to warn before any files are overwritten, but there is no guarantee that our choice of file names will not conflict with some other application or OS, now or in the future.
+We make an effort to warn before any files are overwritten, but there is no guarantee that our choice of file names will not conflict with some other application or OS, whether now or in the future.
 So, run without -f initially and make note of any potential conflicts.